-As described under "Market or economic reality measured by the benchmark family" in row (2) above, the indices are based on flagship Bloomberg benchmarks which constitute the universe of eligible securities.
-ESG factors are applied in the selection and tilting of constituents as set out in the individual methodology documents.
+As described under "Market or economic reality measured by the benchmark family" in row (2) above, a number of criteria and characteristics, including ESG factors, are utilized to determine the index eligibility of particular securities among and across the various Indices.
+ESG factors are applied in the selection of constituents as set out in the methodology documents.